labex-labs/open-source-labs/docker/docker101/lab-02-adding-value-with-custom-docker-images/step3.md

-# Step 3: Run the Docker Image
+# Run the Docker Image

 Now that you have built the image, you can run it to see that it works.